Gdoc/Admin

 • This comes from the International Completeness of Death Registration dataset, developed by Ariel Karlinsky.9

-• For many countries, their estimates are very similar.
-However, for others, where vital registration systems are lacking or not functional, they tend to differ.
+• Many countries' estimates are very similar.
+However, for others where vital registration systems are lacking or not functional, they tend to differ.

 • The level of death registration may also vary widely across different regions within these countries.10